-If you are reading this, there is a good chance you have heard – and possibly moved to – my music.
+If you are reading this, there is a good chance you have heard – and possibly moved to – my music, especially if you work in primary dance.
 However, although I regularly compose for dance, it has been a while since I worked directly with choreography.

 In this instance, I was with a group that comprised undergraduate students, a professional dancer and a pre-university student.
 Let’s be clear, I was just the composer in this scenario.
 I was not directly involved in creating the movement itself.
 That honour went to Michelle Rochester, my long-standing collaborator at Dance Notes.